braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms.md

 ---
-nav_title: SMS
+nav_title: SMS & MMS
 page_order: 4
 layout: featured

-guide_top_header: "SMS"
+guide_top_header: "SMS/MMS"
-guide_top_text: "SMS (Short Messaging Service) is a more direct way to reach your users and customers than most other messaging channels, as it utilizes their personal phone number to reach them.
-Check out the topics below to get started with Braze SMS!"
+guide_top_text: "SMS (Short Messaging Service) and MMS (Multimedia Messaging Service) offer more direct ways to reach your users and customers than most other messaging channels, as it utilizes their personal phone number to reach them.
+Check out the topics below to get started with Braze SMS or MMS!"

 guide_featured_title: "Popular Articles"
 guide_featured_list: